cashapp/cash-app-pay-android-sdk/README.md

 # About

-Cash PayKit Android SDK is wrapper library around our public APIs that allows merchants to easily integrate payments with Cash on their native Android checkout flows.
+Cash App Pay Android SDK is a wrapper library around our public APIs that allows merchants to easily integrate payments with Cash on their native Android checkout flows.
 Similar SDK projects existing for Web and iOS.